dungwinux/-blog/_posts/2024-11-19-bdp-part2-binary.md

       | ^
 ```

-For the first time in my life, I received a nice but funny compiler error: _sorry, unimplemented_.
-You're a compiler, how could this happen?
-But StackOverflow [post](https://stackoverflow.com/questions/35132319/build-for-armv6-with-gnueabihf) saves the day again.
-For a long time, as far back as Linaro times, ARM toolchain has been compiled with `--with-arch=armv7-a`, and this means only ARMv7-A, Thumb-2 is available.
+For the first time in my life, I received a nice and funny compiler error: _sorry, unimplemented_.
+You're a compiler, GCC, how could this happen?
+Yet, StackOverflow [post](https://stackoverflow.com/questions/35132319/build-for-armv6-with-gnueabihf) saves the day again.
+For a long time, ARM toolchain has been compiled with `--with-arch=armv7-a`, and this means only ARMv7-A, Thumb-2 is available.
 Great.

 What if we use Clang to generate code instead?
 Shouldn't be too hard: